Zerg00s/PowerShellPnP-AppAuthentication/readme.md

 - Right-click on the `Register_AAD_app.bat` and run as administrator

-- Enter credentials for the Office 365 Global admin
+- Enter credentials for the Microsoft 365 Global admin

 ![](images/AppRegistration.gif)